redeian/unicorn-names/README.md

 # unicorn-names

-This is randome unicorn name
+This is randome unicorn names.